Search Results For:

 Bill Baue is co-director of Sea Change Media and co-host and producer of Sea Change Radio.

 Joanne Bauer is a specialist in environmental issues, human rights, international policy and Asia.
 She is senior researcher and New York representative for the Business & Human Rights Resource Centre, where she also manages a project on HIV/AIDS.

 Lester R. Brown |

-Lester Brown is president of the Earth Policy Institute and founder and former president of WorldWatch.
+Lester Brown is president and founder of the Earth Policy Institute and founder and former president of Worldwatch Institute.